ReagentX/gtrends/readme.md

 While this means that it _does not_ compare the actual popularity of the social networks, it _does_ elicudate where the networks' popularity happens to spike in the context of other networks' popularity.
 I built in an option that allows you to specify whether to normalize or not.

+The `get()` function is multiprocessed, thus multiple keywords will be handled concurrently to speed up data collection routines.
+The number of processes depends on the number of keywords passed, however, Google may rate limit overly ambitious requests.

 ## Normalized

 ![Normalized](https://i.imgur.com/AU0c7fu.png)